BenjaminNolan/grav-plugin-redcircle/README.md

 # Grav RedCircle Plugin

 `RedCircle` is a simple [Grav][grav] Plugin that converts markdown links into responsive embeds for RedCircle content.
+It is based on the [grav-plugin-youtube][grav-plugin-youtube].

 # Installation